Skip to main content

 • historySource: 1 refers to the next data point, roughly (history - 1) * 60 minutes ago.

-Understanding this relationship is key to correctly configuring filters like minPricePctChangeIntervalHistory.
+Understanding this relationship helps when configuring filters like minPricePctChangeIntervalHistory.

 // Conceptual JavaScript usage in a custom filter